From interpretability to inference: an estimation framework for universal approximators: Methodological background

-The linear model $\hat{f}(x_i)=x_i\hat{\beta}=\sum_{k=0}^{n}x_{ik}\hat{\beta}_{k}$, with $\hat{\beta}_{0}$ the intercept and $x_{i0}=1$, is special in the sense that it provides local and global inference at the same time.
-The coefficients $\hat{\beta}$ describe {\it local} effects via the sum of the product of variable components and coefficients at point $x_i$.
-At the same time, the coefficient vector $\hat{\beta}$ determines the orientation of the {\it global} model plane with constant slope in each direction of the input space.\\ The linear model belongs to the class of additive variable attributions.
-For an observation $x_i\in \mathbb{R}^{n}$ we define the model decomposition $\Phi$ as
+The linear model $\hat{f}(x_i)=x_i\theta=\sum_{k=0}^{n}x_{ik}\theta_{k}$, with $\theta_{0}$ the intercept and $x_{i0}=1$, is special in the sense that it provides local and global estimation and inference at the same time.
+The coefficients $\theta$ describe {\it local} effects via the sum of the product of input components and coefficients at each point $x_i$.
+At the same time, the coefficient vector $\theta$ determines the orientation of the {\it global} model hyperplane with constant slope in each direction of the input-output space.\\ The linear model belongs to the class of local additive variable attributions, where model predictions are the sum of components representing contributions coming from each input variable. \cite{Strumbelj2010shapley} proposed an approach for how to achieve this for a general model $\hat{f}$.
+The authors made the analogy between variables in a model and players in a cooperative game, where the joint prediction of variables in the model is seen as the payoff achieved by the players of the game, e.g.\ a football team winning a match.\\ The situation of the game already has a general solution which is given by the {\it Shapley value} attributed to each players (\citet{shapley1953shap}).
+This can be written as